The Best Bank Transfer Betting Sites

 A Short History of Bank Transfers

-In our payment method reviews we like to give you a bit of background information about the company who run the service, with bank transfers there isn’t just one company who offers the facility, there are thousands.
+In our payment method reviews we like to give you a bit of background information about the company who run the service, with bank transfers there isn’t just one company offering the facility, there are thousands.
 Bank transfers are also called wire transfers (especially in America) and take this name as requests for money were sent over the telegraph network from one office to another.
 When first used in 1872, the operators would use passwords and codebooks to authorise the release of the funds.
 It’s a lot simpler when using a bank transfer bookmaker nowadays, all you need is your internet banking user name and password with most of the security processes being invisible to the user.

 Alternative Payment Methods to Bank Transfers